ceejbot/skyrim-modding/slides.md

 ![fit](assets/reverse-engineering.png)

 ^ This is which parts of the game engine have been reverse engineered.
-Anything a modder wanted to replace or fix.
+Anything a modder wanted to replace or fix, ever-growing.

 ---